wodby/docs/docs/stacks/cachet/index.md

 This changelog is for Cachet stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/cachet/releases).

+### 3.0.4

+Cachet rebuilt against the latest PHP image

 ### 3.0.3

-Cachet rebased to the latest PHP image
+Cachet rebuilt against the latest PHP image

 ### 3.0.2

-Cachet rebased to the latest PHP image
+Cachet rebuilt against the latest PHP image

 ### 3.0.1